Common Tasks

 require "rmagick"

-ARGV.each { |file|
+ARGV.each do |file|

 puts file

-img = Magick::Image::read(file).first
+img = Magick::Image.read(file).first

 puts " Format: #{img.format}"